-The Recommendation Chair is an alumnae chapter officer who organizes and implements the recommendation system for the alumnae chapter or association within their area.
-They receive requests for Recommendation Forms from collegiate chapters and attempt to fulfill requests back to chapters.
+The Recommendation Chair is an alumnae chapter officer who organizes and implements the recommendation system for the alumnae chapter or association within her area.
+She receives requests for Recommendation Forms from collegiate chapters and attempts to fulfills requests back to chapters.